InnerSourceCommons/foundation-governance/how-to/create-working-group.md

+---
-# Creating a Working Group in the InnerSource Commons
+title: Creating a Working Group
+type: docs
+prev: foundation-governance/how-to/
+---

 This document describes some part of how to create a working group in the InnerSource Commons.